hcoles/henrycoles/_books/the_traitors_moon.md

 Set in an alternate early industrial Britain, The Traitor's Moon explores themes of social justice whilst gently stretching the laws of thermodynamics.
 It was longlisted for the [Bath Children's Novel Award](https://bathnovelaward.co.uk/childrens-novel-award/) and [WriteMentor](https://write-mentor.com/) Children's Novel Award, and won a [Scottish Book Trust New Writers Award](https://www.scottishbooktrust.com/writing-and-authors/new-writers-awards/this-years-new-writers).

 It was also one of the finalists for the [SCBWI Undiscovered Voices competition](https://www.undiscoveredvoices.com/?page_id=1106), and features in the 2024 anthology.

+You can read the opening chapters in [Undiscovered Voices Anthology](https://www.undiscoveredvoices.com/wp-content/uploads/2024/01/UV2024_Ebook.pdf).